| YW USA

 If my child is in the book, why don’t they get a free copy?

 We would LOVE to be able to give every published child a free copy of the book they appear in.
-Unfortunately it’s just not viable at this time.
-The print runs are small and the market for selling them doesn’t go much beyond the friends and family of the writers.
-The money generated from sales goes back into the next competition, allowing us to continue providing free resources to teachers to help them inspire a love of creating writing in their students.
+Unfortunately, it’s just not viable at this time.
+The print runs are small and the market for selling them doesn’t go much beyond friends and family.
+The money generated from sales goes back into the next competition, allowing us to continue providing free resources to teachers to help them inspire a love of creativity in their pupils and to give out amazing prizes!

 When and how do you pick the winners?

-I hope that has answered any questions you have, but if not please don’t hesitate to get in touch with our Customer Care team who are available Monday – Friday 9-5 and are ready and waiting to help!
+I hope that has answered any questions you have, but if not, please don’t hesitate to get in touch with our Customer Care team, who are available Monday – Friday 9am-5pm and are ready and waiting to help!
 You can email [email protected] or call 01733 890066.

-We hope that your child enjoys their experience entering our competition and that it inspires them to keep writing!
+We hope that your child enjoys their experience entering our competition and that it inspires them to keep writing and being creative!

 Published: Thu 28th Sep 2023